-After selecting a proper child seat, and a good place to install the seat, there are three main steps in installing the seat:
+After selecting a proper child seat, and a good position to install the seat, there are three main steps in installing the seat:

 - 1. Secure the child seat to the car with a seat belt.
-All child seats must be secured to the car with the lap belt or the lap part of a lap/shoulder belt.
+All child seats must be secured to the car with the lap belt or the lap part of a lap/ shoulder belt.
 A child whose seat is not properly secured to the car can be endangered in a crash.
-See pages 28 and 32 for instructions on how to secure child seats in this vehicle. - 2.
+See pages 28 and 32 for instructions on how to secure child seats in this car. - 2.
 Make sure the child seat is firmly secured.
 After installing a child seat, push and pull the seat forward and from side to side to verify that it is secure.

-To provide security during normal driving maneuvers, as well as during a collision, we recommend that parents secure a child seat as firmly as possible.
+To provide security during normal driving maneuvers as well as during a collision, we recommend that parents secure a child seat as firmly as possible.

 However, a child seat does not need to be "rock solid."
 In some vehicles or seating positions, it may be difficult to install a child seat so that it does not move at all.
-Some side-to-side or forward-and-backward movement can be expected and should not reduce the child seat's effectiveness.
+Some side-toside or back-and-forth movement can be expected and should not reduce the child seat's effectiveness.

 If the child seat is not secure, try installing it in a different seating position, or use a different style of child seat that can be firmly secured in the desired seating position.
 3. Secure the child in the child seat.

 Make sure the child is properly strapped in the child seat according to the child seat maker's instructions.
-A child who is not properly secured in a child seat can be thrown out of the seat and be seriously injured in a crash.
+A child who is not properly secured in a child seat can be thrown out of the seat in a crash and seriously injured.